Karturbis/atlantica/README.md

 server does not have to open any ports on a network, it can just open the ports to the localhost.

+- All data send over the network is lists, converted to bytes using the bytes() method
+- Data can easily being decoded using the list() method on the incoming bytes object

 ## The client
 The client handles the first stage of [The Parser](#the-parser).
 Then the client replaces all known aliases, with their values.